vidhik2002/vidhik2002/README.md

 ## About me

-- 🏄‍ Self-taught developer and tech enthusiaist
+- 🏄‍ Self-taught developer and tech enthusiast
 - 😄 You will find me trying out new things and exploring
-- 🔭 I am currently a 3rd CSE student at Vellore Institute of Technology, Vellore
+- 🔭 I am currently a 4th year CSE student at Vellore Institute of Technology, Vellore
 - 🌱 I love to write technical blogs, and learn about finance in my free time!